sungeunbae/swc_vuw2015/sql-novice-world/02-sort-dup.md

 > ~~~

-Our next task is to study population of each countryby looking at the `Country` table.
+Our next task is to study population of each country by looking at the `Country` table.
 As we mentioned earlier,
 database records are not stored in any particular order.
 This means that query results aren't necessarily sorted,